cloudfour/eleventy-patterns/README.md

 It uses handlebars for templating, Sass for CSS processing, and ~~Rollup for javascript transpilation and bundling~~.

 You're not meant to include this as a module.
-Instead, clone this as a starting point for your project and then tweak it to fit your needs.
+Instead, use this as a [template repository](https://css-tricks.com/using-github-template-repos-to-jump-start-static-site-projects/) and then tweak it to fit your needs.
 This makes it easier to directly edit the configuration without this project acting as a middleman between you and your config files.

 ## Getting Started